kruppatomi/AskMate/README.md

-# wswp-ask-mate
+# AskMate
-Web and SQL with Python / 1st TW week / Ask Mate project
+Web and SQL with Python

+This is a simple q&a site with python backend and postgreSQL.